signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 As discussed previously, slow test suites decrease the rate at which updates can be released.
 They also slow down the developer feedback loop, making it more costly to fix a bug and start the CI/CD process over again.

-Finally, **E2E tests have a tendency to be flaky**, meaning that they may fail even when there is nothing wrong with the code being tested.
+Finally, **E2E tests tend to be flaky**, meaning that they may fail even when there is nothing wrong with the code being tested.
 A classic indicator of this is when back-to-back test runs yield different results, even when the code has not changed.
 Inconsistent test results can be caused by network faults, third-party services being unavailable, and application state being set up or torn down incorrectly between tests.